mkende/ergodox_bepo_tm_style/README.md

 The layout is meant to work with an Ergodox EZ *original* (neither *shine* nor *glow*).
 However it will probably work with them too.

+### Keymaps

+The `_left_handed` variant of the keymap swap the macro key (on the right thumb cluster) with the swap-hand key (on the left thumb cluster).
+So that the keyboard can be used entirely with the right hand if you are using the mouse with your left hand.